Living in the sunshine state, you’ve probably already considered using a commercial solar power solution for your business.

 You might have looked into what it is, how you could use it, and whether the savings outweigh the upfront cost of installation.

 As electricity prices increase, solar becomes a cost-effective opportunity for you to take back control of your energy bills.
-With appropriate analysis and modeling, solar power could potentially help to reduce your electricity costs by up to 70%.
+With appropriate analysis and modelling, solar power could potentially help to reduce your electricity costs by up to 70%.

 So, here’s what you need to know.